torvalds/linux/Documentation/media/kapi/csi2.rst

-The transmitter drivers must, if possible, configure the CSI-2 transmitter to *LP-11 mode* whenever the transmitter is powered on but not active.
+The transmitter drivers must, if possible, configure the CSI-2 transmitter to *LP-11 mode* whenever the transmitter is powered on but not active, and maintain *LP-11 mode* until stream on.
+Only at stream on should the transmitter activate the clock on the clock lane and transition to *HS mode*.

 Some transmitters do this automatically but some have to be explicitly programmed to do so, and some are unable to do so altogether due to hardware constraints.

 Stopping the transmitter
 ^^^^^^^^^^^^^^^^^^^^^^^^